20urc3/Sekiryu/docs/tutorial.md

 ## Ghidra

 Ghidra is a free, open-source software tool that is used for reverse engineering and analyzing software binaries.
 It was developed by the National Security Agency (NSA) and was released to the public in 2019.
-In this tutorial, we will go through the steps required to install Ghidra on a Windows computer.
+In this tutorial, we will go through the steps required to install Ghidra

     Download Ghidra:
         Go to the official Ghidra website at https://ghidra-sre.org/